Enable cross-virtual network connectivity with peering

 Configure VNet Peering

 Here are the steps to configure VNet peering.
 Notice you need two virtual networks.
 To test the peering, you need a virtual machine in each network.
-Initially, the VMs won't be able to communicate, but after configuration the communication works.
-The step that is new is configuring the peering of the virtual networks.
+Initially, the VMs won't be able to communicate, but after peering the communication works.

 - Create two virtual networks.